safdar-azeem/vue-ssr-lite/examples/middleware-example/README.md

 For a route intentionally configured for direct SPA rendering, the server returns the SPA shell first, so application route middleware begins when the browser application starts.

 Middleware remains application/navigation middleware rather than generic HTTP server middleware.

+Use middleware for navigation decisions and small prerequisites, not as the default page-data layer.
+Page queries and larger data loads should normally stay with the page.
+The framework still provides correct feedback whenever a real navigation check is asynchronous.

 ## What Core owns